 Theatre 412: Advanced Acting

-Theatre 492: Specialty Seminars which have included Devised Theatre, Non-traditional Staging, and Acting for the Camera
+Theatre 492: Seminars in Performance – Devised Theatre, Non-traditional Staging, Acting for the Camera, Voice Over Acting

 Playwriting